alexbfree/thesis/notes/move-from-c2-to-c3-or-c7.md

 SILVER context dev sided
 Because it was aiming to build a real-world technical solution, this would provide practical insights that would serve RQ3 [TODO remove], and as

+---

+cut from c7 intro

+The shape this chapter takes is to  then to to illustrate what specific **obstacles** and **opportunities** are relevant when attempting to pursue those objectives, as well as to highlight specific **designerly insights** that are relevant.

+ In 7.4.1 I introduce the concept of , which are used as a framing device for structuring the four approaches to pursuing change that follow in 7.4.2 to 7.4.5.
+Each for these four approach sections is modelled as a different possible trajectories for change.